void-linux/void-packages/Manual.md

 - `post_install()` Actions to execute after `do_install()`.

-> NOTE: A function defined in a template has preference over the same function defined by a `build_style` script.
+> A function defined in a template has preference over the same function defined by a `build_style` script.

 ### Build options